 For any defined problem, there can be N number of solution.
 This is true in general.
 If I have a problem and I discuss about the problem with all of my friends, they will all suggest me different solutions.
 And I am the one who has to decide which solution is the best based on the circumstances.

 Similarly for any problem which must be solved using a program, there can be infinite number of solutions.
 Let's take a simple example to understand this.
-Below we have two different algorithms to find square of a number(for some time, forget that square of any number n is n*n):
+Below we have two different algorithms to find square of a number(for some time, forget that square of any number

-One solution to this problem can be, running a loop for n times, starting with the number n and adding n to it, every time.
+One solution to this problem can be, running a loop for

 we have to calculate the square of n